KaanKoc97/config-admin-panel/README.md

 ```
 cd  .\backend\
 ```
-Install the npm packages by the following command.
+Install the packages via npm by the following command.
 ```
 npm install
 ```